The role of the LMC

 Additional information on the non-statutory functions of LMCs can be found on the BMA’s website:

-LMCs are funded via a levy, which can be voluntary or statutory.
-This is normally deducted at source by NHS England and paid directly to the LMC.
-The levy is generally calculated from each practice list size, multiplied by a nominal amount, but can vary according to the LMC constitution.
+LMCs are funded via a levy, which can be voluntary (willingly contributed) from PMS and APMS or statutory from GMS contract holders.
+This is normally deducted at source by NHS England/Improvement and paid directly to the LMC.
+The levy is generally calculated from each practice list size, multiplied by a nominal amount, but can vary according to the LMC Constitution.
+These arrangements are as prescribed by The National Health Services Act 2006, Part 4, Para 97.

 LMC income covers all of the operating expenses to provide honoraria for the Officers, secretariat, equipment and software and any expenses of its members when carrying out LMC business, such as attendance at national conferences.
 The LMC also makes a significant financial contribution to support the work of the BMA’s national General Practitioners Defence Committee.